 Today - over 2 rides - you’ll cycle from Pu Luong to Cuc Phuong National Park, Vietnam’s first and largest national park, opened by Ho Chi Minh himself, one of the most important conservation sites in the country, and home to a diverse range of flora and fauna.

 Today’s riding is beautiful as you cycle through some of Vietnam’s most spectacular views, riding in between limestone karst peaks thrusting out of serene rice paddies.
+If the weather is good there is an option to visit the famed Hang Múa caves/viewpoint.
 Cycle approx. 20kms then board the support vehicle to miss the busiest of the traffic before it's back on the bikes for another 28km leg to a well-earned lunch.
 From there we reboard the support vehicle and cruise all the way to Tam Coc.
 Todays riding is undulating but definitely worth the effort.

 Ride 1 - approx. 21kms/13 miles, downhill for 10kms, then mostly, approx. 70m/230ft of elevation gain.